eagle840/katacoda-labs/sql/step3.md

 `exit`{{execute}}

-## add service to docker-compose.yml
+## add service to docker-compose.yml file

-Add   the following test to the end of the docker-compose file.
+Add   the following  to the end of the docker-compose file.

 `nano docker-compose.yml`{{execute}}